rajeev595/NNPDA/README.md

 # NNPDA (Neural Network Push Down Automaton)
-This is a tensorflow implementation of the paper provided.
+This is a TensorFlow implementation of the paper provided.